wenlinyao/AAAI20-EventRecognitionForDisaster/README.txt

 Please also download stanford-corenlp toolkit and Glove word embedding and put them into directory: "../../tools/stanford-corenlp-full-2017-06-09" and "../../tools/glove.6B/glove.6B.300d.txt"
 In this step, we will use pretrained SNLI sentence encoder to get important words for each tweet message.
 The pretrained sentence encoder (file "infersent.allnli.pickle") used here is from "https://github.com/facebookresearch/InferSent".
-Please download "infersent.allnli.pickle" and put it into SNLI_encoder/encoder/infersent.allnli.pickle
+Please download "infersent.allnli.pickle" and put it into SNLI_encoder/encoder/infersent.allnli.pickle (If you cannot find this pretrained model from the original author, you can also contact me to get it.)
 $ mkdir run_SNLI_encoder4/
 $ cd run_SNLI_encoder4/
 $ python ../SNLI_encoder/SNLI_encoder_main.py